Themus’s Guide to Wizards (Mod 17)

 Ray of Frost

-Magic Missile with Assailing Force is delivering 100 magnitude per second to the target and builds arcane stacks which will reach your max faster.
+Magic Missile with Assailing Force is delivering 119 magnitude per second to the target and builds arcane stacks which will reach your max faster.
 When Assailing Force procs you do double damage with the next encounter, and your daily is boosted through Arcane Power Field.
-While your at-will damage output is weaker, your encounters and daily are more powerful with procs.
+Magic Missile delivers a steady stream of at-will damage and can be interchangeably mixed with encounters without worrying about maximizing your damage buffs or arcane stacks falling off.

 So Magic Missile is slightly more likely to have a higher uptime on Nightmare Wizardry than Ray of Frost.
-Ray of Frost delivers more damage when encounters are on cooldown.
+Ray of Frost delivers more damage over a 3 second burst, then providing a solid damage buff from Chilling Presence.
 I currently use Magic Missile, but I swap between these two at-wills pretty regularly.
 Which one you choose will be a personal choice; neither is wrong.

 Dailies: Arcane Empowerment, Arcane Singularity